 - A landfill that is not burning trash helps stop and or curb air pollution

-There is new legislation that prohibits landfills form being built in fault zones, flood plains, wetlands and near airports.
-Below we have put took together a simple primer on the 3 types of waste disposal; Composting, Incineration and Sanitary.
+There is new legislation that prohibits landfills from being built in fault zones, floodplains, wetlands and near airports.
+Below we have put took together a simple primer on the 3 types of waste disposal: Composting, Incineration, and Sanitary.

 - Composting: This is one of the easiest forms of breaking down of organic material into fertilizer.
-Many people already employ this method for their backyard gardens.
-The major benefit of composting is the breaking down of trash and makes it a very prudent and practicable way for your waste to enhance your garden without using commercial fertilizers that can have detrimental effect on our underground water supplies.
-Plus it is very cost effective and is an easy way to get rid of kitchen waste.
+Many people already employ this method in their backyard gardens.
+The major benefit of composting is the breaking down of trash and makes it a very prudent and practical way for your waste to enhance your garden without using commercial fertilizers that can have a detrimental effect on our underground water supplies.
+Plus, it is very cost effective and is an easy way to get rid of kitchen waste.
 And it can in some cases divert about 30% of household trash away from a landfill.
 Furthermore, it a great weapon to eliminate or lesson diseases that are harmful to plants.
 To learn more about composting check out this site.
-And coupled with the fact that over 70% of materials that go to land fills can be recycled this is a very help full step you can take to keep our landfills form being overwhelmed with trash.
+And coupled with the fact that over 70% of materials that go to landfills can be recycled this is a very helpful step you can take to keep our landfills from being overwhelmed with trash.

 - Sanitary: The second way is Sanitary.
 Or as you may remember they were often called open dumps.
 People would just drop of anything and it would become a heap of waste and there were plenty of environmental issues uses this process.
 However, today, landfills are engineered to protect us and the environment.
 With liners systems to catch leachate so our water isn’t contaminated and the use of underground water monitoring systems that watch for pollutants and catch them before they enter our water sources.
 This is a huge advantage over the old ways.
 The EPA has a watchful eye on new construction and it is highly regulated to protect from very harmful pollutants.